Rongjiawan train disaster: Accident

-The 324 train entered Lane 4 with a green signal, but immediately activated the emergency brakes when it saw the 818 train already parked ahead.
-The 324 then rear-ended the 818.
+Number 324 entered the station approach tracks with a green signal, but was set to enter track 4.
+The engineer immediately activated the emergency brakes when they saw train #818 blocking the tracks ahead, but train #324 was too close to stop in the remaining space.
+Number 324 then rear-ended #818.
 Around 3,000 passengers were involved in the collision.

 Response

 Following the accident, between 1,000 and 2,000 police and rescue officers arrived at the scene of the accident and began the process of rescuing survivors and extracting bodies.

 Aftermath

 The death toll of the accident was listed as being at least 90.
 The cause of the accident was established as error on the behalf of the signalman.